arrow-kt/arrow-website/content/learn/coroutines/resource-safety.md

 Allocation and release of resources is not an easy task, especially when we have multiple resources that depend on each other.
-The Resource DSL adds the ability to _install_ resource, and ensure proper finalization even in the face of exceptions and cancellations.
+The Resource DSL adds the ability to _install_ resources, and ensure proper finalization even in the face of exceptions and cancellations.
 Arrow's Resource co-operated with Structured Concurrency, and KotlinX Coroutines.

-You can use Arrow's Resource in two ways:

-1. Using `resourceScope` and functions with `ResourceScope` as its receiver.
-2. Wrapping the entire resource allocation and release as a `Resource<A>` value, which we later `use` in a larger block.

-## Setting up the stage
+## Understanding the problem

 The following program is **not** safe because it is prone to leak `dataSource` and `userProcessor` when an exception, or cancellation signal occurs whilst using the service.